Discrete Localities I

-The aim of this series of papers (of which three are currently envisioned) is to begin at the other end of the thread, and to present a unified approach, from the view-point of a single prime $p$, to the three classes of groups already mentioned, to exotic fusion systems on finite $p$-groups, to the $p$-compact ``groups" of Dwyer and Wilkerson, and to other structures whose investigation it will be an aim of these papers to initiate.
-The main objects of study will not be groups at all, but rather ``partial groups" which may perhaps be thought of as ``locally grouped spaces" in much the same way that, in algebraic geometry, schemes are locally ringed spaces.
+The aim of this series of papers is to begin at the other end of the thread, and to present a unified approach, from the view-point of a single prime $p$, to the three classes of groups already mentioned, to exotic fusion systems on finite $p$-groups, to the $p$-compact ``groups" of Dwyer and Wilkerson, and to other structures whose investigation it will be an aim of these papers to initiate.
+The main objects of study will not be groups at all, but rather ``partial groups" which may be thought of as ``locally grouped spaces" in somewhat the same way that, in algebraic geometry, schemes are locally ringed spaces.
 The ``affine spaces" in this analogy will be countable, locally finite groups $G$ having the property that a certain lattice $\Omega_S(G)$ of subgroups of a maximal $p$-subgroup $S$ of $G$ is ``finite-dimensional".

-For example, one may think of a linear algebraic group $G$ over the algebraic closure of the field of $p$ elements, and of a maximal unipotent subgroup $S$ of $G$.
-In this example $\Omega_S(G)$ will be the poset (via inclusion) of subgroups of $S$ which can be formed as the intersection of a set of $G$-conjugates of $S$.
-Using the Chevalley commutator formula, one finds that the members of $\Omega_S(G)$ are closed connected subgroups of $S$, and the dimension of $S$ as a variety then provides an upper bound for the lengths of monotone chains in $\Omega_S(G)$.
-It is in this sense that $\Omega_S(G)$ is finite-dimensional.
+For example, let $F$ be the algebraic closure of a finite field and let $G$ be a group having a faithful, finite-dimensional representation over $F$ (or let $G$ be a homomorphic image of such a group).
+Then $G$ is countable and locally finite, and from this it follows that for any given prime $p$ there exists a maximal $p$-subgroup $S$ of $G$.
+Let $\Omega_S(G)$ be the set, partially ordered by inclusion, whose members are those subgroups $X$ of $S$ such that $X$ is the intersection of some set of $G$-conjugates of $S$.
+We show in Appendix A to this Part I that there exists an upper bound to the lengths of monotone chains in $\Omega_S(G)$; and it is in this sense that we say that $\Omega_S(G)$ is finite-dimensional.